top of page

 A fake (one hopes!)
 Cali license plate.
 Note the famous Firesign phrase from Don't Crush That Dwarf: "Head in any direction on the Freeway of Your Choice"

-To show you how all this works, let's take a look at one of FST's most famous routines (from the album, How Can You Be in Two Places at Once, When You're Not Anywhere at all? [again, grok that album title!]), where a voice appears on a radio advertising Ralph Spoilsport motors.
-It is the voice of Ralph Spoilsport, a fast-talking con man obviously based on similar fast-talking California Ad guys like Cal Worthington or "Madman" Muntz.
+To show how all this works, let's take a look at one of FST's most famous routines (from the album, How Can You Be in Two Places at Once, When You're Not Anywhere at All? [love that album title!]), where a voice is heard on a car radio, advertising a used car dealer.
+It is the voice of Ralph Spoilsport, a fast-talking con man based on similar fast-talking California Ad guys like Cal Worthington or "Madman" Muntz.
 First, while it's informative to read about this, you really have to hear it to appreciate it (check here or here).

 Then, you'll be in a position to appreciate the subtleties.
-Apart from mercilessly lampooning a very common form of communication (used car ads), ads being one of FST's favorite targets, in addition, you'll see use of Malapropisms like "Here in the city of Emphysema...", which inescapably seems to be a play on "Endocino," a California city notoriously plagued with smog and other SoCal climatological infirmities (or at least that was the case in the 1970s).
+Apart from mercilessly lampooning a very common form of communication (used car ads)—ads are one of FST's favorite targets—in addition, you'll see use of Malapropisms like "Here in the city of Emphysema...", which seems to be a play on "Endocino," a California city notoriously plagued with smog and other SoCal climatological infirmities (or at least that was rumored to be the case in the 1970s).

 Now serving: Word Salad

-In current events, during the recent presidential campaign, the term "word salad" was routinely applied to the speech of Vice President Kamala Harris (democratic candidate for President), though, truthfully, almost all political speech sounds like "word salad" to us 😁 (as it probably will be for you the further you progress in ABSApundit).
+In current events, during the 2024 presidential campaign, the term "word salad" was routinely applied to the speech of Vice President Kamala Harris (democratic candidate for President), though, we have to say, almost all political speech sounds like "word salad" to us 😁 (as it probably will be for you the further you progress in ABSApundit).

-The list of used car "features" Ralph offers is a word salad deluxe; our personal favorite is "factory air-conditioned air from our fully factory-equipped air-conditioned factory."🤣
+From the excerpt below, the list of used car "features" Ralph offers is a word salad deluxe.
+Our personal favorite is "factory air-conditioned air from our fully factory-equipped air-conditioned factory."🤣

 So, without further ado...Ralph Spoilsport!